djraj47/shopping-cart-using-JS/README.md

-# shopping-cart-using-JS
+# Shopping-cart-using-JS
-in this project we used javasceipt for managing the cart .
+In this project we used javasceipt for managing the cart .